• Skip to primary navigation

 Probably technically not allowed

-NOTE: my riding partner, Mr. Katz, had a terrible allergic reaction to something nearby to where we camped and was sneezing the entire night.
+Note: my riding partner, Mr. Katz, had a terrible allergic reaction to something nearby to where we camped and was sneezing the entire night.
 Consider yourself warned (we did this ride in May).

 Conclusion

-My trip around Lake Biwa ended up being 97.5 mi / 157 km done over two days (we took the bridge and cut off the southernmost part of the ride).
+My trip around Lake Biwa ended up being 97.5 mi / 157 km over two days (we took the bridge and cut off the southernmost part of the ride).

 Would I do this ride again?
 Probably.
 It was pretty fun and was a great way to explore Lake Biwa and the surrounding communities.